 There is no right or wrong answer here, but you can have flavors of autonomy.
 A lot of this depends on your organizational culture and values you want to encourage.
 This has an important relation to hiring & retaining talent.

 - All-Access Autonomy – Team of engineers who take in a business need and independently build the system.
 They own all aspects of the engineering puzzle.
 They own the decisions and outcomes.
 If they make the wrong design/architecture decision, they hold themselves accountable and fix it.
 Experimentation is the norm, and the organization culture welcomes failures as far as the team takes ownership.

 - High Autonomy – Team of engineers who have complete autonomy within a set defined guardrails and a senior technical engineer (on the team) might need to review the design informally.
 The enterprise has a set of tools/practices that you have to operate under, but otherwise, all technical decisions are owned by the team.
 The team can still perform experiments, and the culture might support limited failures.
 There may be specialized structures like EA or InfoSec that may have to be consulted.

-- Medium Autonomy – You may have a specialized Architect or DBA who can influence or drive decisions.
+- Medium Autonomy – You may have a specialized Architect or DBA who can influence or drive decisions, along with Enterprise guardrails that need to be aligned with.
 There are specialized structures like EA that must be consulted and their advice must be adhered to.
 Experiments can still be done but might need discussions.
 Failures are frowned upon.

 - No Autonomy – This is the worst kind.
 All kinds of decisions are handed to you by siloed teams, and engineering teams have to execute on that.
 Every critical technical decision requires approval from another team.
 Experiments and failures are not welcome.